 It's possible to directly suggest skills for individual students or classes and have those appear in the student's individual Recommendations wall section of the IXL platform.
-This helps to integrate targeted skills from teachers, with those automatically generated by the platform based on its learning from the student's efforts.
+This helps to integrate targeted skills from teachers, with these automatically generated by the platform, based on its learning from the student's efforts.

 To do this, go into the skill and select the star then pick either an individual, a class, or all students, depending on what you have setup.